Leslie Street

-Leslie Street is a north-south route in Toronto and York Region, Ontario, Canada.
+Leslie Street is a north–south route in Toronto and York Region, Ontario, Canada.
 It is distinctive because of its four unconnected segments.

 History

 The road has a long history and dates back to 1850s Toronto Nursery that was run by George Leslie.
-Leslie was one of the first settlers in the area, at the time a community named Leslieville, located two miles east of the-then city limits of Toronto.
+Leslie was one of the first settlers in the area, at the time a community named Leslieville, located two miles east of the city limits of Toronto at the time.
 There were two Leslies mentioned in the city directory of 1869, G. Leslie and Sons of the nursery fame and George Leslie Jr. who ran the post office and, by 1899, the telegraph station.

-The concession road that passed close to the nursery was later named after the Leslies', running as far north as the Grand Trunk Railway (now Canadian National Railway) tracks, with an unopened road allowance continuing north to Danforth Avenue.
+The concession road that passed close to the nursery was later named after the Leslies, running as far north as the Grand Trunk Railway (now Canadian National Railway) tracks, with an unopened road allowance continuing north to Danforth Avenue.
 North of Danforth, the open concession resumed to end at the Don River Valley (near present-day O'Connor Drive), but that section is named Donlands Avenue today.

 The section north of Eglinton Avenue originally terminated near Lawrence Avenue in the south, but was extended to meet Eglinton in the 1950s through a more northerly area of the Don valley.
 This was done in tandem to connect two separate sections of Eglinton across the valley to meet the Leslie extension.